larsthorup/rsc-test-sandbox/README.md

 ## Done

+- [x] avoid hard-coded paths, like "app" and "lib" in rsc-server
 - [x] avoid global code in rsc-client
 - [x] avoid rendering `false`
 - [x] polyfill requestIdleCallback for testing in jsdom